dxw/playbook/playbook.md

 If you decide that a ticket asks for work to be done which falls outside this scope, then the work is chargeable.
 In this situation, we reassign the ticket to a delivery manager with an explanation.

-It is good to try and think of alternative approaches that we could do under our support service before taking this step - seek advice if you're unsure.
+It is good to try to think of alternative approaches that we could do under our support service before taking this step - seek advice if you're unsure.

 The delivery manager you assign the ticket to will then treat it as a [lead](#leads), and contact the client to make a plan.